chidavcheng/Chi-Lab/_pages/about.md

   limit: 3
 ---

 I lead the Chi Lab at UNSW Sydney, where we study nanofluidics and advanced membranes — designing atomically thin membranes and uncovering how molecules and ions move at the nanoscale.
 Our work drives innovation in chemical separations, green energy, and secure and sustainable resources.
+I also serve as Deputy Director of the <a href='https://www.unsw.edu.au/research/membrane' target='_blank'>UNESCO Centre for Membrane Science and Technology</a>.

 I graduated with a PhD in Materials Science and Engineering at Monash University, before going on to work as a Research Scientist and Postdoctoral Associate at MIT, and held fellowships at the University of Melbourne and Monash University.